 - Only 3-year shelf life

 Best For: Bug out bags

 Do you use pepper spray for self-defense?
 Let us know your experiences with it in the comments!

-Pepper Spray is legal in all 50 states, however a number of cities and states have restrictions on sizes, strengths, etc. If you have a question, always contact your local police department.
-Defense sprays should only be purchased by those 18 years of age or older.
+Pepper Spray is legal in all 50 states; however, many cities and states have restrictions on sizes, strengths, etc. If you have a question, always contact your local police department.
+Defense sprays should only be purchased by those 18 or older.
 Certain other restrictions may exist in your jurisdiction.

 Leave a comment